In this section

 reaction.
 Discuss this with your GP.

-Most of the time, hives can be safely managed at home, without the need to see a doctor.
-A pharmacist might provide you with some antihistamine medication for relief of symptoms during an episode.
+Most of the time, hives as the only symptom can be safely managed at home, without the need to see a doctor.
+A pharmacist might provide you with some non drowsy antihistamine medication for relief of symptoms during an episode.
+These are safe to use from six months of age and can be used once or twice daily if needed.
 The best treatment for hives is to avoid the cause or trigger, however this is not

 You can help treat your child’s hives by: